 Depending on the layer type, for every partition in the list, the following information is shown:

-Use the (Options) button to download raw or decoded partition data.
-Note that if a partition contains expired data, you cannot download it.
+Note that if the partition contains expired data, you cannot download it.

 You can only select a single partition in the list.
 Once selected, you can view decoded partition data in the Decoded Panel.

 Due to performance considerations, the Partitions List panel shows a limited number of partitions - 100,000 for versioned layers and 10,000 for volatile layers.
 Nevertheless, you can still search for any partition by its ID in the layer with no limitation.